diegomarquez/game-builder/README.md

         + Strict state machine.
 Configurable chain of states. ( DONE )
     * Canvas Wrapper
         + Extensions
-            - TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )
-            - Keyboard extension, block keyboard keys when pausing the game ( No Demo )
             - Canvas resize extension, that
     * Layer Manager
         + Other features